StamusNetworks/Amsterdam/README.rst

 To stop the amsterdam instance, run ::

- ./amsterdam -d data stop
+ amsterdam -d data stop

 Updating
 ========

 When code is updated (new suricata package or new ELK versions), you can run ::

- ./amsterdam -d data update
+ amsterdam -d data update

 Then, you can restart the services ::

- ./amsterdam -d data restart
+ amsterdam -d data restart

 Tuning and coding
 =================